 There are three main types of questions:

-Evaluative questions ask for some kind of opinion, belief or point of view, so they have no wrong answers.
-Nonetheless, the answers do depend on prior knowledge and experience, so they are good ways to lead discussions (e.g., "What would be a good place to take the kids on a field trip?") and explore books or other artistic works (e.g., "Do you agree with Ahab's views on whales?").
-They rarely make for good inquiry-based projects because they are internally focused, but they can be a great way to connect with and elicit interaction from young or shy students (e.g., "Who's your favorite Pokemon?")
+- Evaluative questions ask for some kind of opinion, belief or point of view, so they have no wrong answers.
+Nonetheless, the answers do depend on prior knowledge and experience, so they are good ways to lead discussions (e.g., “What would be a good place to take the kids on a field trip?”) and explore books or other artistic works (e.g., “Do you agree with Ahab’s views on whales?”).
+They rarely make for good inquiry-based projects because they are internally focused, but they can be a great way to connect with and elicit interaction from young or shy students (e.g., “What is your favorite cartoon character?”)